LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 underwater targets at all -- a submerged position IS a valid standing position.
 This is most of why the otter works without any transition code.

+**AND IT IS ALSO WHY A SUBMERGED FARM ANIMAL WAS UNREACHABLE FOR AN ENTIRE SESSION.** The same permissiveness that lets the otter swim means EVERY point in the water passes, so `findGroundPosition` stops at the first one it meets rather than descending to the seabed.
+A cow's entity position is its CENTRE, floating above the floor; a dropped item rests ON the floor.
+Same pond, same resolver, two tiles apart:

+    drop  [2536.42,1142.62] -> [2536.5,1142.8]   reached, collected
+    cow   [2534.33,1143.38] -> [2534.5,1143.8]   no route, ever

+Exactly one tile, and no bias to blame: from 1143.38 the floating spot is 0.42 away and the seabed 0.58, so the NEARER answer was returned and nothing objected to it.
+A walking chassis cannot finish a path in open water, so A* was correct to find none.

+**THE RESOLVER NOW DESCENDS WHEN A CANDIDATE IS WET WITH NO FLOOR BENEATH IT** -- see `fact.pathing.floatingtarget`.
+This entry stays as the mechanism; that one is what to do about it.

+### A SUBMERGED TARGET RESOLVES TO A FLOATING POINT UNLESS THE RESOLVER DESCENDS
+`fact.pathing.floatingtarget` -- see also `fact.pathing.liquidstandable`, `arch.pathing.standablerank`

+MEASURED 2026-08-30, and it cost most of a session and three wrong fixes.

+`findGroundPosition` returns ONE answer per column, the nearest standable spot to the y it was given.
+Underwater that is whatever it meets first, because `validStandingPosition` calls every submerged point standable.
+For any target whose y sits above the floor -- which is every living entity, since an entity position is its centre -- the answer hangs in open water and a walking chassis can never finish a path there.

+**THE FIX DESCENDS, IT DOES NOT REJECT, AND THAT DISTINCTION IS THE WHOLE LESSON.** Rejecting the floating answer was tried first and broke every submerged target: refusing what a column returned discards the COLUMN, it does not make the column search lower.
+All seven columns returned the same floating y, all seven were refused, and the resolver reported no standable position at all -- 1456 rejections and a unit that never moved.
+The comment claiming the search would "continue on its own terms" was wrong and the code inherited it.

+So it steps down a tile at a time, re-validating each with the same predicates the column search uses, stopping at the first solid tile either way.
+Free movers are exempt -- a flyer or an aquatic unit is SUPPOSED to finish in open water.
+Dry land exits on the first predicate.

+**THREE FIXES WERE WRITTEN AND REVERTED BEFORE THE RIGHT LAYER WAS FOUND**, and all three died to one log each:

+    target-node lift        fired 18 times, never once for the cow -- animal work does not call petports_standingPointNear
+    maxLandingVelocity      relaxed to -1000: EVERY target began failing, 37 exhausted searches, because removing the ceiling adds ruinously many drop edges and the search spends its whole node budget enumerating falls
+    reject-not-descend      as above

+**WHAT ACTUALLY CRACKED IT WAS A CONTROL, NOT A THEORY.** A pile of dirt dropped beside the cow was collected without trouble, which killed terrain, descent, distance and coverage in one action and turned the remaining question into arithmetic.
+Reach for the control earlier.

 ### `moveArc`'s grounded branch has two defects and they compound
 `fact.pathing.movearcdefects` -- see also `dd.pathing.motionnothealth`, `arch.pathing.arcmover`